Stormont: Abuse survivors 'let down' as Stormont meeting halted

 - Published

-An Executive Office Committee meeting discussing institutional childhood abuse was halted on Wednesday, after not enough MLAs attended.
+A Stormont committee meeting discussing institutional childhood abuse was halted on Wednesday, after not enough MLAs attended.

 The Commissioner for Survivors of Institutional Abuse, Fiona Ryan, had been due to update members on her work.